alitariq1/pairs-trading/README.md

 ---

 ## Notes & Disclaimer
-This repository is for **educational and research purposes only**.
+This project is for **educational purposes only** and should not be used as financial advice.
-It is not investment advice and does not constitute a recommendation to buy or sell any security.

 ---

 ## License
 [MIT](LICENSE)

----

 ## Acknowledgments
 - [yfinance](https://github.com/ranaroussi/yfinance) for market data